Nissan: Financial difficulties

+In 2023 news emerged about serious disagreements between COO Ashwani Gupta and CEO Makoto Uchida.
+This led to exit of Gupta and caused further turmoil in the company.

+In November 2024, Nissan created an emergency turnaround plan which saw it cut its annual operating profit forecast by 70% to 150 billion yen ($975 million), marking its second downward revision after a 17% cut earlier in the year.
+Nissan also planned to cut 9,000 jobs and cut global production capacity by 20%.
+Around this time, a Nissan executive told the Financial Times that, unless there is a major turnaround, Nissan will cease to exist in "12 to 14 months".

+Attempted merger with Honda

+On 23 December 2024, Nissan officially announced an MOU had been entered to merge with fellow Japanese automaker Honda to become the 3rd largest auto company by sales.
+Mitsubishi Motors, in which Nissan has 24% ownership, also agreed to join the talks of integration.

+In February 2025, Honda and Nissan announced that their boards had voted to end talks to merge.
+Nissan reportedly backed out of the talks with larger rival Honda after negotiations were complicated by growing differences, including Honda’s proposal that Nissan become a subsidiary.

+In March 2025, Nissan announced that Chief Planning Officer Ivan Espinosa would take over as chief executive officer from 1 April 2025, and Uchida would be stepping down amid mounting pressure due to the company’s declining earnings and the collapse of merger talks with Honda.

 Nissan technologies

 In 1982, Nissan's first final assembly robots were installed in the Murayama plant, where the then-new March/Micra was assembled.
 In 1984, the Zama plant began to be robotized; this automation process then continued throughout Nissan's factories.

 Nissan electric vehicles have been produced intermittently since 1946.
 In 2010, the Nissan Leaf plug-in battery electric vehicle was introduced; it was the world's most sold plug-in electric car for nearly a decade.
 It was preceded by the Altra and the Hypermini.
 Until surpassed by Tesla, Nissan was the world's largest electric vehicle (EV) manufacturer, with global sales of more than 320,000 all-electric vehicles as of April 2018.
 In 2022, it was announced that Nissan was intending to create solid-state batteries for electric vehicles.